Franchise Systems Out of Control

 Trademarks are the bedrock of a franchise system.
 They build consumer loyalty, and are the guiding light for the franchise system.
 A trademark provides a symbol of expectation for the consuming public, building the brand and consumer confidence.

-If a franchisee fails to live up to the standards set forth for their system, the franchisor has many avenues to insure compliance, almost all of which are based in the franchise agreement and operations manuals.
+If a franchisee fails to live up to the standards set forth for their system, the franchisor has many avenues to ensure compliance, almost all of which are based in the franchise agreement and operations manuals.

-But what if a franchisor doesn't protect the goodwill of the brand, the customer experience or expectation.
+But what if a franchisor doesn't protect the goodwill of the brand, the customer experience, or expectation?
 Let's say the franchisor has lost control of their system, leading to a customer experience that erodes or destroys expectation.
-Make no mistake, it is the franchisors responsibility to enforce the franchise agreement, and the defined operations that make up your system, but at the same time it is the franchisees that must follow that path.
+Make no mistake, it is the franchisor's responsibility to enforce the franchise agreement, and the defined operations that make up your system, but at the same time it is the franchisees that must follow that path.

-Franchisees do not like to hear about franchisors responsibilities to enforce the franchise agreement, because it means a loss of independence.
-Without a uniform system, customers begin to fade, their anticipated experience is inconsistent and unreliable, causing loyalty to disappear.
+Franchisees do not like to hear about franchisors' responsibilities to enforce the franchise agreement, because it means a loss of independence.
+Without a uniform system, customers begin to fade; their anticipated experience is inconsistent and unreliable, causing loyalty to disappear.

-Legally it is a struggle to get franchisors to clean up their act, litigation can ensue, both on the failure of the enforcement of the franchise agreement and the failure to protect the trademarks goodwill, but that is a long and in many cases fruitless venture.
+Legally it is a struggle to get franchisors to clean up their act; litigation can ensue, both on the failure of the enforcement of the franchise agreement and the failure to protect the trademarks' goodwill, but that is a long and in many cases fruitless venture.
 In my experience, the best way to address these shortcomings is through structured negotiations or mediation.

-There are many ways to address systemic problems, both individually and through associations, this article is not meant to be exhaustive by any means.
-Seeking professional guidance to identify the issues, and create a plan of redress is imperative.
+There are many ways to address systemic problems, both individually and through associations; this article is not meant to be exhaustive by any means.
+Seeking professional guidance to identify the issues and create a plan of redress is imperative.

 Categories: